Salt Lake City and Boise make pride flags official city emblems, skirting flag ban laws

 Under the Utah law, state or local government buildings can be fined $500 a day for flying any flag other than the U.S. flag, the state flag, a city or county flag, military flags, Olympic and Paralympic flags, official college flags or tribal flags.
 Political flags are not allowed.

 Last week, McLean responded to the Idaho law by issuing a proclamation retroactively making the pride flag an official city flag, along with a flag honoring organ donors.
-She maintained the law was not legally sound, but said the proclamation would bring the city into compliance, allowing both flags to be flown alongside Boise's traditional blue flag featuring the Capitol building and the slogan “City of Trees.”
+It allowed both to be flown alongside Boise's traditional blue flag featuring the Capitol building and the slogan “City of Trees.”

-The city council voted 5 to 1 for a proclamation during a packed and sometimes rowdy meeting Tuesday night.
+The city council voted 5 to 1 for the proclamation during a packed and sometimes rowdy meeting Tuesday night.

 “Removing the flag now after years of flying it proudly would not be a neutral act,” said council member Meredith Stead.
 “It would signal a retreat from values we’ve long upheld and send a disheartening message to those who have found affirmation and belonging through its presence at city hall.”